Graylog2/documentation/pages/enterprise/setup.rst

 Installation
 ============

-Since Graylog 2.4 the Graylog Enterprise Plugins can be installed the same way Graylog is installed.
+Since Graylog 2.4 the Graylog Enterprise plugins can be installed the same way Graylog is installed.
 In most setups this will be done with the package tool provided by the distribution you are using and the online repository.

-.. note:: For previous versions of Graylog Enterprise please contact your support representive.
+.. note:: For previous versions of Graylog Enterprise please contact your Graylog account manager.

-Once you installed the Graylog Enterprise Plugins you need to optain a License from `the Graylog Enterprise Page <https://www.graylog.org/enterprise/>`_.
+Once you installed the Graylog Enterprise plugins you need to obtain a license from `the Graylog Enterprise web page <https://www.graylog.org/enterprise/>`_.

 Should a simple `apt-get install graylog-enterprise-plugins` or `yum install graylog-enterprise-plugins` not work for you, the following information might help you.